vladharl/one-click-hugo-cms/site/content/_index.md

 image: /img/home-jumbotron.jpg
 blurb:
     heading: Who's Vlad?
     text: "My name is Vlad and I’m running for the 37th Assembly District.
 My story from immigrant to business owner wouldn’t be possible without access to a public school and a train to take me there.
-As I’ve seen New York evolve throughout the years, I’ve also witnessed it’s public systems get left behind.
+As I’ve seen New York evolve throughout the years, I’ve also witnessed its public systems get left behind.
 It is time we give them the attention and updates they deserve!"
 intro:
     heading: "About Vlad"
     text: "I was born in Ukraine and my family immigrated to Brooklyn when I was nine years old.
 My parents, immigrants from a non-English speaking country, worked long hours at low paying jobs to support and give my sister and me opportunities they never had."